MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P08-Adding-Notes/content.md

 Great!
 We are finally ready to create our first note!

 > [action]
-Update the `prepareForSegue(_:sender:)` method in the Display Note View Controller class to the following:
+Update the `prepare(for:sender:)` method in the Display Note View Controller class to the following:
 >
 	override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
         if let identifier = segue.identifier {